hps/heartland-magento2-module/README.md

 ![image](heartland-logo.png)
 ### Welcome to Heartland Magento2 Extension:

-This project is in BETA.
-It works but you should be aware that there may be some rough code and some not so expected results.
-It is also an MVP.
-That is a Minimum Viable Product.
+This project is in ready.

 ### Prerequisites:

 We have laid out some basic requirements that you should absolutely have before working with this extension:

-* Magento v2.1.1+ (at the time of this development effort this was the current release of Magento2)
+* Magento v2.1.3+ (at the time of this development effort this was the current release of Magento2)
 * Experience in debugging if problems arise.
 * SSH access to server as file system owner of web directory
 * Keys for [Magento connect](https://marketplace.magento.com/customer/accessKeys/list/)